The Guts & Glory of Boat Racing

 On the other end of these most spectacular races are the crew, the partners and kids on the foreshore and in the pits all having done their part, hoping for a win but to a greater extent they want to ensure the driver returns from the race unharmed and better still with the boat in tact.
 Of course the win is the ultimate bonus.

 Meanwhile the ever watchful eye of the commentators along with their quick witted reporting, know-how and familiarity with boat racing keep the crowd informed in an upbeat style that can only come with experience and an excellent knowledge of the sport.
-With such experience and enthusiasm they cleverly combine all of whats happening together, and do a remarkable job commentating on the action!
+With such experience and enthusiasm they cleverly combine all of whats happening on the water, in the pits and around the crowd of spectators together to report the events.
+They do a remarkable job commentating on the action!

 In the Pits with the fast and furious and the unexpected set-backs, as they say “it is what it is” …. the guts and the glory of boat racing at it’s best from the banks of the Yarrawonga foreshore.